AANovokhatskiy/pyscarcopula/docs/guide/bivariate.md

 Two functions serve different purposes:

-**`sample`** generates synthetic data reproducing the fitted model.
+**`sample`** generates synthetic data from the fitted model.
 For SCAR, it simulates an OU trajectory with the fitted parameters and samples from the copula with the time-varying parameter.
-Useful for model validation: `fit(copula, sample(...))` should recover similar parameters.
+This is useful for model validation:
+`fit(copula, sample(...))` should recover similar parameters.

 ```python
 import numpy as np